NickEikenberg/project3-frontend/README.md

 ## Technologies used

-Front end built with React, Axios used to talk to the server, and Tailwind as the CSS framework Back end built with Express as the web app framework, Mongoose as the data library, and Socket.IO as the library used for user communication
+Front end built with React, Axios used to talk to the server, and Tailwind as the CSS framework <br>
+Back end built with Express as the web app framework, Mongoose as the data library, and Socket.IO as the library used for user communication

 ## User Stories